 The award is named for Wayne Jones, the Sportsman Education Program Administrator for New York from 1992 - 2008.
 Wayne was instrumental to the program and during his tenure achieved many significant accomplishments for the Sportsman Education Program, not the least of which was his work on the international level to develop online educational tools and national standards for course contents.

 The award recognizes active Volunteer Instructors who have demonstrated and contributed to the advancement of the Sportsman Education Programs through enhancing students understanding and enjoyment of our wildlife resources; creating awareness of responsibilities and instilling respect towards habitat, wildlife, non-hunters, hunters and themselves; and by enhancing public understanding and acceptance of hunting and trapping as legitimate public recreation activities and as proper wildlife management practices.

 Instructors are nominated by their peers based on a set of criteria including: 1) achieving substantial improvements or innovations to program operations or classroom activities; 2) collaborate with other groups across traditional program boundaries to expand the audience of the Sportsman Education Program; 3) work above and beyond required job descriptions, exceeding expectations and achieving noteworthy results in and accelerated or impressive timeline; and 4) apply or develop innovative techniques or approaches that demonstrate best practices and/or serve as a model to inspire others to outstanding achievement.

 Again, congratulations to Mr. Stan Pascoo for receiving the first annual DEC Region 3 Wayne W. Jones Award of Excellence.

-Hunting safety is a priority for the Cuomo Administration and is part of the New York is Open for Hunting and Fishing Initiative.
+Hunting safety is a priority for the Cuomo Administration and is part of the NY Open for Fishing and Hunting Initiative.
 Just last month, a new program was enacted to support firearm safety with grants to not-for-profit shooting ranges.